“…it is above all by imagination that we receive perception, compassion & hope.”

 Ursula LeGuin

-Semi-retirement has given me a wonderful gift…time to write.
+Retirement has given me a wonderful gift…time to write.
 Several years ago, a vivid dream inspired me to begin.
-I clearly saw a young women, lying wounded in a cave under the protection of a wolf and a bear.
+I clearly saw a young woman, lying wounded in a cave under the protection of a wolf and a bear.
 That intrigued me enough to sit down at my computer and start typing.
 Since that tentative beginning, these spirits have sat resolutely on my shoulder to tell me their story.
 They have not been shy.
-(Cave of Whispers, due 2023).
+Cave of Whispers (2026) is that story.

 When I’m not working or writing, my spouse Diane and I are out hiking at Point Reyes National Seashore or in one of the many beautiful regional parks in our area.
-I also volunteer at our local library, where I use my prior experience as a used/rare book buyer for a locally owned bookstore to help them sort donations.
+I also volunteer at our local library, where I use my prior experience as a used/rare book buyer for a locally-owned bookstore to help them sort donations.
 What a thrill to go through all the piles of donated books looking for treasures!
-They are sold in our Friends of the Library bookstore to raise funds for special programs & the really valuable volumes get listed on eBay.
+They’re sold in our Friends of the Library bookstore to raise funds for special programs & the really valuable volumes get listed on eBay.

 Another passion is collecting old cookbooks from the 50’s, 60’s & early 70’s…not the glossy, fancy ones, but the self-published, spiral-bound ones put out by the local church ladies, PTA and home economics teachers.
-I plan to resurrect a selection these nostalgic, comfort food recipes from our past into a series of cookbooks.
+My first cookbook of holiday cookie recipes is available for free to my subscribers.